OperationSpark/first-website/README.md

 `git push`

-Your code should now appear on the github page you copied the url from in the Setup step.
+You just sent your code to github where it will be backed up and made into a website anyone can see.
+You should be able to see your code should now appear on the github page from the Setup step above.

 Give it a couple minutes and you should be able to view your website live on the web at http://username.github.io!
 (Where 'username' is your own username.)